Hyper-Local Restaurants: Growing Produce in Your Own Backyard

 - Incorporate Fresh Ingredients in Cocktails and Tasting Menus First

 This often overlooked step is an important part of setting up a rooftop garden.
 If you plan on using soil, it can be heavier than you think.
 This could lead to sagging, dents, or cause the roof to collapse when paired with high-volume foot traffic.
 Before you plant anything, have a structural engineer check your building for any red flags.

-Whether it’s monthly or quarterly, it’s important to plan ahead what you’d like to see in your garden.
+Whether it’s monthly or quarterly, it’s important to plan ahead what you’d like to grow each season.
 All produce takes different amounts of time to grow while thriving in different seasons.
 This may take some experimenting and research, but should get easier year after year.